kamerat/Epaper-Rain-Graph/README.md

    - Search for "esp32" and install the "ESP32 by Espressif Systems" package

 3. Install required libraries:
+   - Download libs from https://github.com/Xinyuan-LilyGO/LilyGo-T5-Epaper-Series/tree/master/lib and put them in `Documents\Arduino\libraries`
    - Go to Sketch > Include Library > Manage Libraries
    - Search for and install the following libraries:
-     - GxEPD2
+     - Time
      - ArduinoJson

-4. Clone this repository or download the `yr-regn-display.ino` file
+5. Clone this repository or download the `yr-regn-display.ino` file

-5. Create a `config.h` file in the same directory as `yr-regn-display.ino` based on the `example.config.h` file
+6. Create a `config.h` file in the same directory as `yr-regn-display.ino` based on the `example.config.h` file

-6. Open the `yr-regn-display.ino` file in Arduino IDE
+7. Open the `yr-regn-display.ino` file in Arduino IDE

-7. Customize your configuration:
+8. Customize your configuration:
    - In the `config.h` file:
      - Replace `"MyWiFiSSID"` with your Wi-Fi SSID
      - Replace `"MyWiFiPassword"` with your Wi-Fi password